Aller (Germany): Aller glacial valley

-Near Wolfsburg, the level of the river bed scarcely dropped at all and during times of low water it became almost an area of standing water.
-The Wolfsburg Volkswagen Factory uses the river and also feeds waste water, after cleaning, into its own sewage works.
+Near Wolfsburg the level of the river bed scarcely dropped at all and during times of low water it became almost an area of standing water.
+The Wolfsburg Volkswagen Plant uses the river and also feeds waste water, after cleaning, into its own sewage works.

 Today, the landscape of the Aller valley between Celle and Verden is mainly utilised as grassland.
 The Aller depression there comprises valley floors lying close to the watertable, so that fertile wet areas may be found here with rich habitats for flora and fauna.
 The landscape is characterised by oxbows, potholes, copses and rows of bushes.
 The valley floors are widened by the depressions of the tributaries flowing into the Aller, so that fens and bogs can form.
 Around the lower reaches crops are cultivated on the clay soils.
 Around the upper course of the river, many pine forests are managed on the sandy soils.